 To make treatment more effective, thyroid cancer experts may recommend that patients follow a low-iodine diet for one to two weeks leading up to treatment.
 This depletes the body’s levels of iodine, which may make the tests more accurate and effective.

-The problem for patients is that iodine is contained in many foods that we enjoy daily.
-Foods banned during a low iodine diet include dairy (including chocolate), any foods with iodized salt, seafood, egg yolks or any foods containing whole eggs, soy beans and soy products, beans, rhubarb, potato skins, baked products and any food with red food dye #3.
+Iodine is contained in many foods that we enjoy daily so cutting it out of your diet, even for a few weeks, can be difficult.
+Foods banned during a low iodine diet include dairy (including chocolate), any foods with iodized salt, seafood, egg yolks or any foods containing whole eggs, soybeans and soy products, beans, rhubarb, potato skins, baked products, and any food with red food dye #3.

 Tips to follow:

-- Read labels of products- any mention of salt or iodine (for example iodized dough in bread) means you should avoid it.
+- Read labels of products.
+Any mention of salt or iodine (for example iodized dough in bread) means you should avoid it.

 - Avoid any food supplement which contains iodine – read the back of the label to check.